Dylanmurzello/tempmd/README.md

 Subject Alternative Name: The certificate includes SANs for www.usca.edu and specified IP addresses.
 Certificate Version V3: The certificate is version 3, supporting both client and server authentication.

-Conclusion:
-Following the outlined steps and commands, we have successfully created a self-signed X.509 certificate that meets all specified requirements for authenticating an HTTPS application.
-The certificate can now be used for securing communication over the web.